geoffreyweal/ORCA_Mechanism_Procedure/README.md

 First we need to locally optimize the reactants and products.
 To do this, make a ``Reactant`` folder and a ``Product`` folder, and add to each folder the ``.inp`` file for performing local optimisations.
 Make sure you include the following into your ``.inp`` files for both the reactant and product:

 ```
-!OPT FREQ TightOpt TightSCF defgrid2
+!OPT FREQ TightOPT TightSCF defgrid2
 ```

 Here, we perform a geometry optimization to optimize the system.
 The tags here indicate you want to do the following:

 * ``OPT``: Indicates you want ORCA to perform a local optimisation.
 * ``FREQ``: Indicates you want ORCA to calculation the vibrational frequency for your molecule.
 This is used to verify that your optimised structure is indeed a local minimum.
 This will also give you the Gibbs free energy for your molecule that you (may) want to report as your energy.
-* ``TightOpt``: Tells ORCA to tighten the convergence criteria for each geometric step.
+* ``TightOPT``: Tells ORCA to tighten the convergence criteria for each geometric step.
 See ORCA 5.0.4 Manual, page 20 for more info.
 * ``TightSCF``: Tells ORCA to tighten the convergence criteria for each electronic step.
 * ``defgrid2``: Indicates how fine we want the intergration grid to be (This is the default)